centurianii/g3Tips/README.md

   11. [0] applyEvents -> 'true'
 </pre>
 <p>Our handlers are positioned at <code>25%</code> from the left/top side of the tooltip instead of the default <code>50%</code> and at the same time the handler is positioned at the centre of the origin.</p>
-<small style="border: 2px gray dotted"><p><i>Development issues:</i> This scenario needs event handling capabilities; consider this case: the design is responsive <b>and</b> fluid (these are two different things) and a resize event fires then, it's highly possible for origins to change dimensions too and this forces our calculations about handler position to be redone.</p>
+<blockquote style="border: 2px gray dotted"><p><i>Development issues:</i> This scenario needs event handling capabilities; consider this case: the design is responsive <b>and</b> fluid (these are two different things) and a resize event fires then, it's highly possible for origins to change dimensions too and this forces our calculations about handler position to be redone.</p>
 <p>This is not the end of the story though; a debounce function ensures the firing of one handler at the end of a resize event.
 It's this handler function that is been called by <code>init()</code> the first time user passes as argument <code>{handlerOrigin: value}</code>.
 The event handler needs some coordination and this is the role of node <code>data</code> that give information about where calculations should apply to, see<code>this.instance.$allNodes.data.tip.handler.origin</code>.</p>
 <p>User can realize the existence of an event positioning handler with the value of <code>this.instance.on.handlerOrigin === true</code>:
 <pre>